 There are a number of policies in place to safeguard our children, including:

 This is sensitive area in which all staff receive regular training and work together with other agencies to support the needs of children.
-There are three key designated officers for child protection in school: Deborah Kenny, Sherrelle Poole and Alison Robson.
-There is also a named governor for child protection: Lucy Harte
+There are four key designated officers for child protection in school: Deborah Kenny, Nim Matharu, Alison Robson and Kate Humphries.
+There is also a named governor for child protection: Lucy Harte.

 Read our Child Protection Policy below which is based on the Leeds model policy but has been adapted to suit our particular context by school leaders and governing body.
 Our policy is reviewed annually in line with any changes that may have been made to the model policy by the safeguarding team, or to reflect other changes and best practice.
 This is to ensure the integration of current issues and good practice.